Tak's Travel Tips & When to VisitVietnam.....

 Mekong Delta region, flower farms, (antiquated) French architecture, not heavily touristed.

 Chau Doc and the Tra Su Bird Sanctuary

 Chau Doc is located next to Cambodia in southern Vietnam.
 To the south of Chau Doc (45 minutes) is the Tra Su Bird Sanctuary (good August-early November especially due to high water levels).
 Somewhat new floating market, interesting river life (rent a boat and check it out), fish farms and good food.
-Tra Su is a bit overblown.
+Tra Su is a bit overblown in my opinion.